MoserMichael/vimcrypt2/README.md

 # VIMCRYPT2 vim plugin - encrypt your files with openssl

+# Warning!

+Turns out i have been slightly reinventing the wheel.

+vim has the -x command line option to work with encrypted files.

+See ```:help encryption``` inside vim.

+# Intro

 I had my adaptation for encrypting/decrypting files with vim [VIMCRYPT](https://github.com/MoserMichael/vimcrypt), now it has a problem: you need to enter the encryption key every time that the file is read/decrypted and every time that the file is saved/encryted.

 Now it is quite possible to make a typo, while saving the file.
 In this event you might have lost your precious file, as you may no longer be aware of the current encryption key.